 Health Canada recalling Gerber brand baby cereal due to possible Cronobacter

 Health Canada has issued a recall for Gerber brand Oat Banana & Mango Baby Cereal due to possible Cronobacter contamination.
-A sign is displayed in front of Health Canada headquarters in Ottawa on Friday, Jan.
-3, 2014.
-THE CANADIAN PRESS/Sean Kilpatrick
+(The Canadian Press/Sean Kilpatrick)

 Health Canada has issued a recall for Gerber brand Oat Banana & Mango Baby Cereal due to possible Cronobacter contamination.